JPStrydom/Crypto-Trading-Bot/README.md

         * **`buy`**:
             * `rsiThreshold` is the lower RSI pause threshold.
 An RSI higher than this will result in the coin pair not being tracked for `pauseTime` minutes
+            * `24HourVolumeThreshold` is the upper 24 hour volume pause threshold.
+Coin pairs with a 24 hour volume lower than this will not be tracked for `pauseTime` minutes
             * `pauseTime` is the amount of minutes to pause coin pair tracking by